pliddy-com/recipes-next/README.md

 ## Manual Scans

-In addition to the automated code quality checks executed as part of the CI/CD pipeline, additional **manual scans** are executed on major deployments to identify any potential issues and resolve them early.
+In addition to the automated code quality checks in the CI/CD pipeline, **manual scans** are executed on major deployments to identify any issues and resolve them early.
 This early intervention eliminates potential impacts to performance, security, SEO, and accessibility before they are implemented at scale and become long-running technical debt.

 ### Google Lighthouse